PSN provides LGBTQ+ Youth Services

 - Attend a LGBTQ leadership retreat in June after Halton Pride – This is a celebratory weekend where we talk about what we have accomplished, and provide feedback on how to make it better for next year.

-ConnecTions – Trans and Gender Independent/non-binary Support Programming for Children, Youth, and Families!
+ConnecTions – Trans and Gender-Diverse Support Programming for Children, Youth, and Families!

-We have a unique program for trans and gender independent/non-binary children, youth, and their families/support people.
+We have a unique program for trans and gender-diverse children, youth, and their families/support people.
 This program occurs on the first Wednesday of every month except for August.
 Please see all program information listed below.

 ConnecTions has been running since December 2014.
 It has fostered a very unique and special community.
 We have heard overwhelmingly positive feedback from families, youth, and children that have attended this program.
 ConnecTions offers a space to meet other youth, parents, and/or families that are going through similar and different experiences related to transitioning.

-ConnecTions – social group for trans/gender independent children and youth and their families/caregivers.
+ConnecTions – social group for trans/gender-diverse children and youth, and their families/caregivers.

 When: 1st Wednesday of the month 5:00pm – 8:00pm.